Working with you and your child.

 Perhaps you’re concerned that she is overwhelmed by her emotions, maybe his teachers call with bad news more often than you’d like.

 As parents we naturally worry about our kids.
-That moment when you really notice a change in mood or behavior is especially concerning.
 My first conversation with you is an opportunity to share what's going on with your child.
 Is there trouble at school?
 Loss of friends?
 Is divorce a part of the equation?
 You are the expert on your child.
 Your instincts tell you when something is going on.

-Prior to starting my own practice, I taught parenting classes, instructed fellow therapists on the use of attachment based interventions, and formulated and lead social skills groups for children.
-I work with children based on a developmental model, keeping in mind any cognitive or developmental limitations.
+Prior to starting my own practice, Whitney taught parenting classes instructed fellow therapists on the use of attachment based interventions, and formulated and lead social skills groups for children.
+She works with children based on a developmental model, keeping in mind any cognitive or developmental limitations.

 Tell me more:

 Other than your gut instinct (which is a typically a good guide), concerns that may warrant intervention.

 An interview with Dr. Seigel and Dr. Perry outlining the intersection between trauma, our brains and the importance of relationship.

 Harnessing the power of play therapy with your child.

 Simple tips to integrate play therapy techniques in your interactions at home.

 Resiliency in Children: Helping your child to foster their inner grit.